SolidLabResearch/Bashlib/bashlib/solid/README.md

 ```

 #### copy
-This command copies files/resources from and to solid environments.
+This command copies files/resources from and to both the local filesystem and solid pods.
 Both the source and destination arguments can be either a local path or a URI on a solid pod.
-Resources that cannot be read due to lack of authorization will be ignored.
+Resources that cannot be read due to lack of authorization will be ignored, but can be notified using the `--verbose` flag.
-Containers / directories are always be copied recursively.
+Containers/directories are always be copied recursively  by default.
 The command will error on trying to copy a container to a file.
-Copying a file to a container will create a new file in the container with the same name, and **overwrite it if it already exists.**
+Copying a file/resource to a container/directory will create a new file in the container/directory with the same name, and **overwrite it if it already exists.**

+The `--all` flag can be set to include `.acl` files when copying.

 usage
 ```